How to Teach Letter Recognition in Early Childhood

 What is letter recognition?

-• Letter-sound knowledge, or the alphabetic principle, is understanding that letters represent the sounds of spoken language.
+• Letter-sound knowledge: Also known as the alphabetic principle, this is understanding that letters represent specific spoken sounds.

-• Letter writing refers to the ability to write or trace a letter.
+• Letter writing: The physical ability to write or trace a letter shape.

 1. Visual perception